 Control Systems Engineer Jobs in USA with Visa Sponsorship

 Control systems engineers design and maintain automated systems for manufacturing, energy, and aerospace industries.
-Most positions qualify for H-1B and other work visas since they require specialized engineering knowledge and typically mandate a bachelor's degree in electrical, mechanical, or control systems engineering.
+Most positions qualify for H-1B visa and other work visas since they require specialized engineering knowledge and typically mandate a bachelor's degree in electrical, mechanical, or control systems engineering.
 For detailed occupation requirements, see the O*NET profile.

 See All Control Systems Engineer Jobs